Another Science is Possible

-Like fast food, fast science is quickly prepared, not particularly good and it clogs up the system.
-Efforts to tackle our most pressing issues, like global warming, have been stymied by conflict within the scientific community and mixed messages, symptomatic of a rushed approach.
-From another flank, scientific research is being shaped by the bubbles and crashes associated with economic speculation and the market.
-A focus on conformism, competitiveness, opportunism and flexibility has made it extremely difficult to present cases of failure to the public, for fear that the public will lose confidence in science altogether.
+Like fast food, fast science is quickly prepared, not particularly good, and it clogs up the system.
+Efforts to tackle our most pressing issues have been stymied by conflict within the scientific community and mixed messages symptomatic of a rushed approach.
+What is more, scientific research is being shaped by the bubbles and crashes associated with economic speculation and the market.
+A focus on conformism, competitiveness, opportunism and flexibility has made it extremely difficult to present cases of failure to the public, for fear that it will lose confidence in science altogether.

-Covering a wide range of topical issues, including the politics of research, the role of women in science and environmental issues, this accessible book by a leading philosopher of science will be of great interest to students, scholars and policymakers in a wide range of fields, as well anyone concerned with the role of science and its future.
+This timely and accessible book will be of great interest to students, scholars and policymakers in a wide range of fields, as well anyone concerned with the role of science and its future.